 e-Anatomy - (UOW access only) An atlas of human anatomy: cross-sectional anatomy, gross anatomy and radiological anatomy.

-Ebrary - contains over 300 ebook titles available for downloading or reading online.
+Ebook Central - contains nearly 400 ebook titles for downloading or reading online.

 All EBSCO Databases - (UOW access only) includes Academic Search Complete, Australia/NZ Reference Centre, Business Source Complete, CINAHL, Communication and Mass Media Complete, Computers & Applied Sciences Complete, EconLit, Education Research Complete, Health Business Elite, Health Source Consumer Edition, Health Source: Nursing/Academic Edition, Historical Abstracts, Hospitality and Tourism Complete, Newspaper Source Plus, Psychology and Behavioral Sciences Collection, Regional Business News, Religion and Philosophy Collection, The Serials Directory, SPORTDiscus with Full Text.